jondowson/pod/README.md

 **pod** is about automating tasks over many machines.
 It is written in bash because sometimes thats all you can use in locked down environments (banking).
-Tested on Mac, Ubuntu and Centos.
+Tested on Mac, Ubuntu, Centos and Redhat.

 It is extensible and new modules (or 'pods') can be added quickly that make use of pod's core capabilities.
 Its first 'pod' makes it easy to set up and run a DSE cluster from **tarballs**.